 This "golden age" of American media started to end with the advent of new technologies that increased the number of available television channels, along with a loosening of regulations under the Reagan and Clinton administrations.
 The most important development was the creation of Fox News as an explicitly right-leaning cable channel.
 In parallel, the internet was developing into a powerful communication technology which initially repeated news from other media but which would go on to eat everything else.
-These regulatory and technological changes began to cut into the profit margin of existing media companies, eroding the nonpartisan, professional media regime.
+These regulatory and technological changes began to eat into the profit margin of existing media companies, eroding the non-partisan, professional media regime.

-The media environment today remains unsettled, and we will need quite a bit more historical perspective to neatly summarize it the way I have the previous periods But the most important development for the argument in this Element is the individualization of media prediction.
-The independent YouTubers with which I contrast the institutionally-affiliated channels only became possible with the advent of the personal internet and associated technologies.
+The media environment today is still unsettled, and we will need quite a bit more historical perspective to neatly summarize it the way I have the previous period.
+But the most important development for the argument in this book has to do with the individualization of media prediction.
+The independent YouTubers with which I contrast the institutionallyaffiliated channels only became possible with the advent of the internet.

-The publication of formal analysis of media economics from the discipline of Economics has also shifted the academic agenda for studying media.
+In addition to the changing technology, there was also an exogenous shock to the academic agenda for studying the media in the past two decades: the publication of some of the classic works of media economics from the discipline of Economics.
 This line of research applied to legacy media firms tends to assume that these firms are profit-maximizing.
 This follows from the tradition of general equilibrium analysis in Economics; in basic models of market-clearing efficiency, firms are forced to appeal to the median consumer or be out-competed, and there are enough firms in the marketplace so that none can make a profit.

 Perhaps the most famous of these works is Gentzkow and Shapiro (2010), which measures the ideological slant of hundreds of daily newspapers from 1972 to 1998.
-They estimate that the variation in this slant is best explained by the ideological preferences of consumers; neither the explicit ideology of the papers' owners nor the estimated ideology of the editors has nearly as much explanatory power.
-Still, they are only able to explain 20 percent of the variation in slant, suggesting that there were (at that point at least) still significant barriers to a fully "efficient" market.
+They estimate that the variation in this slant is best explained by the ideological preferences of consumers; neither the ideology of the papers' owners or the estimated ideology of the editors has nearly as much explanatory power.
+Still, they are only able to explain 20 percent of the variation in slant, suggesting that there were still significant barriers to a fully "efficient" market.

-Gentzkow and Shapiro (2008) argue that a diverse media environment leads to greater investment in high-quality investigative reporting because of market discipline.
-However, in a chilling premonition of the present media environment, they also claim that "this mechanism will only operate if firms value a reputation for reporting the truth."
+Gentzkow and Shapiro (2008) argue that a diverse media environment leads to greater investment in high-quality investigative reporting because of market discipline, but they also claim that "this mechanism will only operate if firms value a reputation for reporting the truth."
 The media regime of the broadcast era enforced that value on reporting the truth through professional norms and regulations, which combined to generate investigative reporting that served to advance "the public interest" in an epistemic check on the power of government and corporate actors.
 In contrast, the nascent post-broadcast media regime is losing this quality, resulting in "ruinous competition" between media organizations desperate to keep audience attention in a more crowded marketplace (Napoli, 2019).

 Still, profit maximization cannot account for all media slant.
-Recent evidence suggests that in both the case of national newspapers (Archer and Clinton,

-2018) and local television stations (Martin and McCrain, 2019), being acquired by wealthy conservatives increases national politics coverage and pushes the ideological slant of that coverage past the theoretical ideal point for profit maximization.
+Recent evidence suggests that in both the case of national newspapers (Archer and Clinton, 2018) and local television stations (Martin and McCrain, 2019), being acquired by wealthy conservatives increases national politics coverage and the ideological slant of that coverage past the theoretical ideal point for profit maximization.
 This suggests that at least some of these publishers are acting as party loyalists.